Europe Road Trip – 24 Incredible Routes

 Finally to wonderful Lisbon for picture-postcard panoramas and fabulous food!
 This most Portuguese of cities serves up fantastic bacalhau, pastel de nana, and port from the Douro Valley.
 Head for the exotic Tropical Botanical Gardens and stroll amongst giant banana plants before visiting the Mosteiro dos JerĂłnimos, a haven of peace amongst the bustling city.

 If you want to stretch your week in Portugal, you’ll find the beautiful Algarve region just three hours south of Lisbon.
 This stunning part of Portugal is famous for its incredible beaches and perfect climate.
-Make for the charming town of Lagos and stay at Vivenda Miranda, a beautifully restored boutique hotel.
+Make for the charming town of Lagos and enjoy the laid-back holiday vibes.

 Highlights